 Explore this website for more information on how IRV works and where it is used.
 For more information on the benefits of IRV, see Why Use IRV?

 - Instant runoff voting uses ranked choice ballots to simulate a traditional runoff in a single round of voting.
 Voters rank candidates in order of preference.
 They typically are given the option to rank as many or as few candidates as they wish.
 Indicating support for a lesser choice never counts your higher choices.

 - Every voter has one vote.
-That vote is counted initially for a voter's first choice.
-In the most common form of IRV, a candidate wins at this stage only if receiving a majority of votes after tallying first choices.
+That vote is counted initially for a voter's first choice. .

-- If no candidate receives a majority of first choices, the last-place candidate with the fewest votes is eliminated.
+- If there are more than two candidates who receive votes, the last-place candidate with the fewest votes is eliminated.
 More than one candidate can be eliminated simultaneously if their combined vote is less than the total of any other remaining candidate.

-- This process of eliminating last-place candidates and adding ballots cast for those candidates to the totals of the next-ranked choice on that ballot continues until one candidate wins by securing a majority of the vote against remaining candidates.
+- This process of eliminating last-place candidates and adding ballots cast for those candidates to the totals of the next-ranked choice on that ballot continues until two candidates remain.

 Alternative approaches: Some jurisdictions limit potential winners to candidates who finish in the top two or top three in first choices.
 Some jurisdictions establish a limit on rankings.
-Some jurisdictions do not establish a winning threshold, meaning they always reduce the candidate field to two;.
-Some jurisdictions establish a winning threshold that is less than 50% of the vote (in which case they limit winners to those in the top two in first choices.)
+Some jurisdictions establish a winning threshold that is less than 50% of the vote (in which case they must limit winners to those in the top two in first choices.)